OCamlPro/gnucobol-contrib/samples/prothsearch/readme.txt

 *>            - Save / Load state parameter.
 *> 2021.10.07 Laszlo Erdos:
 *>            - GMP functions in a separated file.
+*> 2024.06.02 Laszlo Erdos:
+*>            Correct warning: duplicate USING BY REFERENCE item.
 *>******************************************************************************

 Licensed under the GNU Lesser General Public License as published by the